al12gamer/gpdwinlinux/README.md

 cd gpdwinlinux
 sudo ./fedora_extras.sh
 ```
-The Ubuntu Extras script installs Proton fixes and the [Proton GE Updater](https://github.com/die-zuckerschnecke/proton-ge-custom-updater), as well as adds the PPA for RetroArch and installs it.
+The Ubuntu Extras script installs [protonup](https://pypi.org/project/protonup/), as well as adds the PPA for RetroArch and installs it.